UPN: 1994–1999: Launch and early years

 Warner Bros. announced plans to launch a similar network, which would become known as The WB, in close proximity to UPN.
 The belief that a new broadcast network could grow to be competitive was predicated on the idea that the network in question would not have a fledgling rival to contend with.
 With the change in landscape, the joint understanding of assured defeat prompted executives from Viacom and Time Warner (at the time, UPN and The WB's respective owners, with the latter owning most of The WB) to discuss the prospect of merging the networks together.
 Both sides reached an agreement on the division of affiliates, but Chris-Craft expressed extreme skepticism and declined to proceed with the merger.
 A merger would ultimately come in 2006 with the creation of The CW.

 UPN launched on January 16, 1995, initially carrying programming only on Monday and Tuesday nights from 8:00 to 10:00 p.m.
 Eastern and Pacific Time.
 The first telecast, the two-hour pilot episode of Star Trek: Voyager, was an auspicious start, with 21.3 million viewers; however, Voyager would neither achieve such viewership levels again, nor would any of the series premiering on UPN's second night of broadcasting survive the season.
 In contrast, The WB debuted one week earlier, on January 11, with four series – only one of which, Muscle, would not survive its first season.
-The first comedy series to premiere on UPN were Platypus Man, starring Richard Jeni, and Pig Sty, with both shows airing Monday nights in the 9:00 p.m. hour; both received mixed reviews, and neither lasted long.
+The first comedy series to premiere on UPN were Platypus Man, starring Richard Jeni, and Pig Sty, with both shows airing Monday nights in the 9:00 p.m. hour; both received mixed reviews.
+Neither lasted long.

 Other early UPN programs included the action series Nowhere Man, starring Bruce Greenwood and Marker, starring Richard Grieco; the comic western Legend starring Richard Dean Anderson; the sci-fi themed action series, The Sentinel; and Moesha, a sitcom starring R&B musician Brandy Norwood.
 Of the network's early offerings, only Star Trek: Voyager, Moesha and The Sentinel would last longer than one season.
 As a result of the lack of viewership, UPN operated on a loss and had lost $800 million by 2000.